gdcc/xoai/README.md

 #### 💔 BREAKING CHANGES
 - Compatible with Java 11+ only
 - Uses java.time API instead of java.util.Date
+- Data Provider:
-- Data Provider: Changes required to your `ItemRepository`, `Item` and `ItemIdentifier` implementations
+    - Changes required to your `ItemRepository`, `Item` and `ItemIdentifier` implementations
+    - Changes required to your `SetRepository` implementation
+    - Changes required to your usage of `DataProvider` (much simplified!)
 - Service Provider: Changes required to your code using an `OAIClient`, as default implementation changed

 #### 🌟 FEATURES